 In the span of 24 hours, I received several very heartfelt notes thanking me.
 I was thanked for going out of my way to help a couple of people who are in dire straights and very sad situations.
 I don’t need the “thank you” but it surely feels nice.
-These expressed sentiments are particularly welcomed as I have been going through a few weeks, where despite all my hard work, I haven’t really felt appreicated.
+These expressed sentiments are particularly welcomed as I have been going through a few weeks.
 And that is an understatement.
-Actually, what is the opposite of appreciated?

 The notes I received warmed my heart.
 I felt good.
 I felt accomplished.
 I felt that I was putting out good into the world and hopefully repelling what is bad.
 If you can do enough good deeds, they can act as a mosquito net keeping out that which is bad.
 The happiness that others felt at what I had done was a bit overwhelming.
 I didn’t expect such effusive grattitude.
 I can only hope that things really get better for these individuals.
 And truth be told, what I did, while perhaps seen as life saving, required just a few hours of my time.
 It was either help some people out or watch some more bad television.

 And this is where I find myself.
-And where my head has been out.
+And where my head has been.

-While mulling through all the good and bad in my life, at the moment, I stepped outside my office and walked the parking lot.
-I try to do that now so that I can try to get my 10,000 steps in each day.
+While mulling through all the good and bad in my life, at the moment, I walked through a parking lot.
+I try to do that now so that I can get my 10,000 steps in each day.
 I walked for a bit and then I sat on a bench.
 I looked at my phone and pulled up the latest trends on Twitter.
 The world seemed like it was still steeped in chaos.
 I sighed.

-I went into my office and held on to her words.
+I held on to her words that day.
 I still do.
 Wherever she is, I am most grateful to her for her kindness.
 I don’t know what she saw in me at that point in time, but I saw a strong woman who I hope can continue to be strong and for whom things get a little less hard.
 Thank you dear lady.
 You soothed my heart that day.

 It is a crazy world.
 But there are are some interesting moments that cut to your core.